bmeviauac01/datadriven-lab/docs/en/Lab-QueryOptimization/index.md

 ﻿# Query optimization

 We will examine the query optimization behavior of Microsoft SQL Server.
 To properly understand the optimizer's behavior, in the **first 5 exercises**, we will explain the queries and the behavior too.
 The **rest of the exercises is individual work** where it is your task to infer the reason for a specific plan.
-Your task is to document the behavior and submit the documentation of all exercises.
+Your task is to document the behavior and submit the documentation of **all** exercises in markdown format.

 ## Pre-requisites and preparation